Do you want to know how to start selling on Amazon?

-1. Source your products carefully at the lowest prices which will enable you to drop your prices to compete if required.
+1. Source your products carefully at the lowest prices, which will enable you to drop your prices if a competitor drops theirs.

 2. Using Fulfilled by Amazon gives you a big advantage.
-FBA sellers can be more expensive than non-FBA sellers and still get the sale.
+FBA sellers can have higher prices than non-FBA sellers and still get the sale.

 3. Avoid having to compete directly with Amazon.
 Amazon does not sell every product on the site.
 Amazon are happier to leave a huge chunk of products to third-party marketplace sellers.

 4. Win the Buy Box.
-Even if Amazon are selling a product they will often share the Buy Box.
-If you have a good price then they might let you have the sale.
+Even if Amazon are selling a product, they will often share the Buy Box.
+If you have a good price and performance metrics, then they might let you have the sale.

 5. Target low competition products with less than 5 other sellers.